-If the FMV of the property is less than the donor's adjusted basis, your basis depends on whether you have a gain or a loss when you dispose of the property.
-Your basis for figuring gain is the same as the donor's adjusted basis plus or minus any required adjustment to basis while you held the property (see Adjusted Basis, earlier).
-Your basis for figuring loss is its FMV at the time you received the gift plus or minus any required adjustment to basis while you held the property (see Adjusted Basis, earlier).
+If the FMV of the property at the time of the gift is less than the donor's adjusted basis, your basis depends on whether you have a gain or a loss when you dispose of the property.
+Your basis for figuring gain is the same as the donor's adjusted basis plus or minus any required adjustment to basis while you held the property.
+Your basis for figuring loss is its FMV when you received the gift plus or minus any required adjustment to basis while you held the property (see Adjusted Basis, earlier).